NateTheGreatt/modecs/docs.md

 ## index

-Creates an new instance of the Fir engine (no need to invoke with 'new')
+Creates an new instance of the Modecs engine (no need to invoke with 'new')

 ### Parameters